pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

 ## Retrieve Environment Values

-### Retrieve via the console
+### Retrieve via the YAML editor

-To retrieve values in the console, scroll to the bottom of your environment page and click the **Open** button.
+To retrieve values using the YAML editor, scroll to the bottom of your environment page and click the **Open** button.
 This will return any statically defined plain-text values and definitions.

 {{< video title="Clicking the open button in the Pulumi ESC console" src="/docs/esc/get-started/esc-open-env-view-values.mp4" autoplay="true" loop="true" >}}

 As shown above, it does not return the value of secrets defined, nor does it resolve values that are dynamically generated from a provider.
 To view these values, you will need to click the **Show secrets** slider.

 {{< video title="Clicking the show secrets slider the Pulumi ESC console" src="/docs/esc/get-started/esc-env-show-secrets.mp4" autoplay="true" loop="true" >}}

+### Retrieve via the Table editor

+Non-secret configuration values remain visible in the Table view after their creation, but secret values are automatically hidden.
+To reveal the value of a secret using the Table editor, click the small eye icon.

+{{< video title="Clicking the show secrets slider the Pulumi ESC console" src="/docs/esc/get-started/esc-show-secret-table-view.mp4" autoplay="true" loop="true" >}}

 ### Retrieve via the CLI